Board of Directors

 Terry Ann Stevens

 Terry has a lifelong interest in public service, volunteer work, community involvement and getting tasks accomplished.
 She was on the Virginia Beach SPCA board for ten years and is still an honorary board member.
 As a military spouse living in the Middle East, Terry was instrumental in spearheading a middle school sports program at the DoD school.
-Years later, US military children supporting their active duty parents in Bahrain are still benefiting from this program and they now have a dedicated Middle School Sports Coordinator.
-Currently, Terry volunteers with Vanguard Landing which has a Mission to offer a safe, intentional, interactive and inclusive community where persons with intellectual and developmental differences can thrive and achieve their life’s full potential.
-Terry also serves on the board of Connect with a Wish which is an organization to enhance the lives of Virginia Beach foster children.
+Years later, US military children supporting their active duty parents in Bahrain still benefited from this program.
+Back in the US, she continued her involvement in the PTA earning Volunteer of the Year in 2019 for her work with elementary school children in an after school program.
+Terry served as a board member with Vanguard Landing for two years and currently serves on the board of Connect With a Wish which is an organization to enhance the lives of children in foster care in Virginia Beach.
+In 2022, she was appointed by city council to serve on the Clean Community Commission.

 Professionally, Terry served the Commonwealth of Virginia as a Virginia State Trooper, Special Agent Accountant and Assistant Special Agent in Charge.
-Currently, she works full time with Wainwright Real Estate helping people achieve their dream of homeownership and guiding them through the process.
+Currently, she works full time in residential real estate helping people achieve their dream of homeownership and guiding them through the process.
 Terry received her Bachelor of Science in Actuarial Science & Mathematics from the University of Connecticut.
 She graduated from the Emerge Virginia program in 2018.
-She attended the Sorensen Institute Candidate Training Program in 2019 and is a member of LEAD Hampton Roads Class of 2019.
+She attended the Sorensen Institute Candidate Training Program in 2019, LEAD Hampton Roads in 2019, Sorensen Political Leaders Program in 2020-2021 & earned her Certificate of Non-Profit Management in 2022.